arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	> **Note:** When a directory tenant is created, it is configured to store users and credentials in the cloud.
 If you want to integrate your directory tenant with your on-premises deployment of Windows Server Active Directory, you can find detailed instructions in [Directory integration](http://technet.microsoft.com/library/jj151781.aspx).

 1. Click on the newly created directory entry and then click the **Users** tab to display the user management UI.
-The directory tenant is initially empty, except for the Microsoft Account administering the Windows Azure subscription in which the new tenant was created.
+The directory tenant is initially empty, except for the Microsoft Account administering the Microsoft Azure subscription in which the new tenant was created.

 	![Active Directory User list](Images/active-directory-user-list.png?raw=true "Active Directory User list")